wernerjoss/grav-plugin-ipcount/README.md

 ## Twig Variables

-Count data is stored in user://data/counter/counter.txt .
+Count data is stored in user://data/counter/counter.txt  - this is true up to Version 1.1.0.
+From Version 1.2.0, Data File is user://data/counter/counter.yaml, so, if you are updating from V 1.1.x to 1.2.x, be sure to just copy your old count data from counter.txt to counter.yaml !
 You can use this anywhere on your Website to display via inserting {{ counter() }} in the desired twig File (or page, if twig processing is enabled in frontmatter).